 The Bachelor of Science Degree in Engineering has been designed to provide a structured scientific and engineering education for those individuals who wish to practice engineering.
-The program affords the engineering student the opportunity to study and learn those basic subjects common to all engineering programs, science, mathematics, etc., and select areas of concentration.
+The program allows the engineering student to study and learn those basic subjects common to all engineering programs, science, mathematics, etc., and select areas of concentration.

 At the graduate level, research and education go hand-inhand.
 Recognizing the continuing demand for pioneering technology while responding to the new need for an understanding of broad interactions, two basic tracks are provided.
-Some students may be interested in physical processes or in the analysis and design of component facilities and hence, work in a fundamental area such as soil, water or structures.
-Others may study the planning, design, construction and operations of large-scale systems of facilities in fields such as transportation, water resources and other public services or computer-oriented fields.
+Some students may be interested in physical processes or the analysis and design of component facilities and hence, work in a fundamental area such as soil, water, or structures.
+Others may study the planning, design, construction, and operations of large-scale systems of facilities in fields such as transportation, water resources, and other public services or computer-oriented fields.

-The program requires 124 US Credits/248 ETCS for under graduation.
+The program requires 123 US Credits/246 ETCS for undergraduates.

-The syllabus has divided as following:
+The syllabus is divided as follows:

-- A) General Education (GE) Requirements comprises of 20 courses (60 credits). - B) Engineering Technology Core (ETC) Requirements comprises of 10 courses (30 credits) and one practical training capsule. - The training capsule of 6 weeks duration has been intro-duceto familiarize the students with various workshop practices. - C) Engineering Technology Specialization (ETS) Requirements comprises of 10 courses with a Project (34 credits).
-There are 7 (seven) under mentioned specialized streams
+- A) General Education (GE) Requirements comprise 20 courses (60 credits). - B) Engineering Core (EC) Requirements comprise 15 courses (45 credits) and one practical training capsule. - The training capsule of 6 weeks duration has been intro duced to familiarize the students with various workshop practices. - C) Concentration Courses (CC) Requirements comprise 15 courses with a Project (3 credits) in total of 18 credits.
+There are 10 (ten) under-mentioned concentrations.

 - (i) Aeronautical Engineering

 - (ii) Aero-Mechanical Engineering

-- (iii) Aviation Computer Science and Engineering
+- (iii) Aero-Electronics and Communications Engineering

+- (iv) Mechanical Engineering

+- (v) Civil Engineering

-- (iv) Computer Science and Engineering
+- (vi) Computer Science and Engineering

+- (vii) Electrical Engineering

-- (v) Electronics and Communications Engineering (Avionics)
+- (viii) Electronics and Communications Engineering

-- (vi) Mechatronics Engineering
+- (ix) Mechatronics Engineering

-- (vii) Robotics Engineering
+- (x) Robotics Engineering

-Workshop Training: The Workshop Training Capsule of 6 weeks as per details in the Syllabus will be arranged by students under their own arrangement at all such facilities with engineering institutions, however, it will be necessary for the student(s) to produce a certificate, signed by qualified BE/B Tech Engineer certifying that the training capsule has been gone through by the student or by the specific ASC of the university.
+Workshop Training: The Workshop Training Capsule of 6 weeks as per details in the Syllabus will be arranged by students under their arrangement at all such facilities with engineering institutions, however, it will be necessary for the student(s) to produce a certificate, signed by a qualified BE/B Tech Engineer certifying that the training capsule has been gone through by the student or by the specific ASC of the university.

-Laboratory Training: Every student will have to go through 6 weeks training in familiarization with different laboratories as per the Syllabus.
-The training will have to be managed by students themselves at any of engineering institutions or by the specific ASC of the university, under supervision of qualified BE/BTech qualified engineer.
+Laboratory Training: Every student will have to go through 6 weeks of training in familiarization with different laboratories as per the Syllabus.
+The training will have to be managed by students themselves at any of the engineering institutions or by the specific ASC of the university, under the supervision of a qualified BE/BTech qualified engineer.
 A student may undergo the training after successful completion of GE and EC courses.

-Project Work: Every student will have to go through 6 weeks professional training or project work with ETS courses.
+Project Work: Every student will have to go through 6 weeks of professional training or project work with the concentration courses.

-The training will have to be managed by students themselves at any commercial industry and student is expected to get the subject of his choice approved by the university or by an experience professional nominated for the purpose by the university or by the specific ASC of the university.
+The training will have to be managed by students themselves at any commercial industry and the student is expected to get the subject of his choice appr oved by the university or by an experienced professional nominated for the purpose by the university or by the specific ASC of the university.

-Exemption: Students having BE/BTech or its equivalent qualification will be entitled to get exemption from appearing in up to six subjects of GE courses, as per their discipline in BE/BTech course.
+Exemption: Students having BE/BTech or its equivalent qualification will be entitled to get an exemption from appearing in up to six subjects of GE courses, as per their discipline in BE/BTech course.